Canonical Bayesian Linear System Identification: Numerical experiments

 Note that setting $f$ to be the identity function recovers the PME of the parameters themselves.
-The second is a plug-in estimate, such as one based on the maximum a posteriori (MAP) parameter value:
+Other choices of $f$ correspond to specific QoIs.
+Second is a plug-in estimate, e.g., based on the maximum a posteriori (MAP) estimate of the parameters: